-In the Junior High, all articles left in the classroom or hallway at the end of the day will be sent directly to the Lost and

-Found which will be located in the Elementary School office.
+All articles left in the classroom or hallway at the end of the day will be sent directly to the Lost and Found which will be located in Mr. Shrinski's Class (Room 11).
 Students who wish to retrieve their articles must pay \$0.25 per item.
 Textbooks will be sent back to the teachers.
 Items may be retrieved from lost and found before school, after school, and during lunch.
 CLA reserves the right to dispose of any articles left over one month.